-Caroline McCullagh was born in New Jersey, but grew up in Southern California.
-She completed two years of college at Carnegie Institute of Technology (now Carnegie Mellon University) in Pittsburgh, PA, but like so many women of her generation, dropped out to marry and raise a family.
-She returned to Southern California, and after the failure of her first marriage, married her late husband, Bill.
+Caroline McCullagh grew up in Southern California.
+She completed two years of college at Carnegie Institute of Technology (now Carnegie Mellon University) in Pittsburgh, PA, but like so many women of her generation, she dropped out to marry and raise a family.
+She returned to Southern California, and after the failure of her first marriage, had a long and happy marriage with her late husband, Bill.

-Caroline re-entered college at the University of California, San Diego.
-She earned a bachelor’s degree with department, school (Muir College Caledonian Honor Society), and university honors (magna cum laude) in 1987.
+In her 30s, Caroline re-entered college at the University of California, San Diego, and earned a bachelor’s degree with department, school, and university honors in 1987.
 She is a member of Phi Beta Kappa.
-In 1989, she earned a master’s degree in anthropology with an emphasis in cultural anthropology, and in 1993, she received a Candidate in Philosophy Degree, also in anthropology, at UCSD.
+In 1989, she earned a master’s degree in anthropology with an emphasis in cultural anthropology and, in 1993, received a Candidate in Philosophy Degree, also in anthropology, at UCSD.
 She’s had a lifelong interest in the Inuit and Eskimos of the far north.

 The road to penning her own novels was not direct.
 Helping others with their work came first.
 In 1998, she edited a cookbook, Sing for Your Supper, for the San Diego Opera, and later participated in writing and performing in a short opera, The Singing Mirror.
 She has edited many books and short stories for friends, including her writing partner, Dr. Richard Lederer.
 Her other published books, co-written with Richard, include American Trivia and American Trivia Quiz Book.
 A daily newspaper column, based on those books, ran for four years in the San Diego Union Tribune.
 She has taught creative writing for many years in a program of continuing education for seniors.